gamefriend10/autogate-coop/catalog/archetypes/CustomUnits/Cores/StagingCore/README.md

 Trigger: stagingCore uses an ability

-// if ability is Sell OR SellFor2
+// if ability is Sell OR SellFor2 OR SellFor4
   // delete stagingCore's `units` (tracked by blackboard)